-On this day in 1861, President-elect Abraham Lincoln arrives in Washington, D.C.,amid secrecy and tight security.
+On February 23, 1861, President-elect Abraham Lincoln arrives in Washington, D.C., amid secrecy and tight security.
 With seven states having already seceded from the Union since Lincoln’s election, the threat of civil war hung in the air.

 A myth arose that Lincoln had dressed as a woman to avoid detection, but this was not the case.
 He did draw considerable criticism in the press for his unceremonious arrival.
 Northern diarist George Templeton Strong commented that if convincing evidence of a plot did not surface, “the surreptitious nocturnal dodging…will be used to damage his moral position and throw ridicule on his Administration.”
 Lincoln later regretted the caper and commented to a friend: “I did not then, nor do I now believe I should have been assassinated had I gone through Baltimore…” Regardless of how he had arrived, Lincoln was safely in Washington, ready to assume the difficult task ahead.